 Don’t blame adland Millennials for Mad Men era dogma

-It needs to be said: adland’s former Boomer bosses – and their Silent Generation bosses before them – not Millennials, are to blame for the industry fixation on youth.
+It needs to be said: adland’s former Boomer bosses – and their mid-century Mad Men bosses before them – not Millennials, are to blame for the industry fixation on youth.

 But that was then.

-Today, most 20-and-30 somethings lag in disposable income – buying a home or a new car is simply out of reach for a long, long time to come.
-Meanwhile Boomers and older Gen Xers aged 50+ have become the sweet spot for the (few) brands with enough smarts to realize it.
+Today, most 20-and-30 somethings lag in disposable income – buying homes and new cars is out of reach for a long time to come.
+Meanwhile Boomers and older Gen Xers aged 50+ are the sweet spot for the (few) brands with enough smarts to realize it.

 In a sobering piece, These Financial Stats Show Why Brands Shouldn’t Focus Too Much on Millennials, data archivist Marketing Charts reports that Boomers far outstrip Millennials in terms of credit card usage (76% / 25%), home ownership (79% / 28%) and net worth ($333K / $22K).
 And in the most telling comparisons of all, Boomer income and household spending index at 217 and 153 respectively over Millennials.

-You’d think the grownups in adworld would have figured out the new paradigm and mandated targeting the 50+ space long ago.
-The problem is that almost all agency personnel are shoved out before they reach age fifty themselves … less than 4% survive to that point.
+In a rational world, marketers would have figured out the new paradigm and mandated targeting the 50+ space long ago.
+But, hey, adland is “creative” not rational: almost all agency personnel are shoved out before they reach age fifty themselves … less than 4% survive to that point.
 (Brent Bouchez).

 Can Ayn Rand help Millennials avoid a John Galt Boomer moment?

-Sprawled on that low-slung leather couch, sipping an Old Fashioned, with Dave Brubeck’s Take Five playing softly in the background, some of them are discovering the literature of the I Like Ike era as well.
+Sprawled on that low-slung leather couch, sipping an Old Fashioned, with Dave Brubeck’s Take Five playing softly in the background, some are rediscovering the literature of the I Like Ike era as well.

 According to The Washington Post, author Ayn Rand (1905-1982) is enjoying a comeback among young professionals.
 From Silicon Valley to Manhattan and even – according to the UK Guardian – across the pond, hot-shot Millennial business leaders are exploring Rand’s philosophy of individualism and self interest.
 Controversial, eh?

-Devotees find the Big Idea of her 1,100 page opus Atlas Shrugged (1957) intriguing: what would happen if the most productive captains of business and industry decided to strike, and encouraged by mystery-man John Galt – of who is John Galt? fame – just walk off the job and totally disappear?
+Devotees find the Big Idea of her 1,100 page opus Atlas Shrugged (1957) intriguing: what would happen if the most productive captains of business and industry decided to strike, and encouraged by mystery-man John Galt – of who is John Galt? fame – just walked off the job and totally disappeared?

-Inspired by Rand, perhaps at least some of those talented 28-year-old ad agency creatives are asking themselves – and their brand manager clients – what would happen if some Boomer John Galt came along and enticed the 111 million consumers in the 50+ space to turn off the money spigot, just say no and drop out?
+Inspired by Rand, perhaps at least some of those talented 28-year-old creatives are asking themselves – and their brand manager clients – what would happen if some Boomer John Galt came along and enticed the 111 million consumers in the 50+ space to turn off the money spigot and drop out?

 As owners of 80% of U.S. household net worth and the source of around 60% of retail sales, they represent the world’s third largest economy.